smtd-pat/tech-suite-manual/control-room.md

 1. Ensure the **Aviom D400** is connected to power
 2. Ensure the **Aviom D400** is connected to the Dante network via an ethernet cable plugged into the “primary” Dante port.
 You may need to [patch an AV panel port in the machine room][machine-room#av-data-patch-bay].
 3. Set up the **A320 personal mixers** in your desired locations and then connect them to the **A-Net** In ports on the **Aviom D400**
-4. **In Dante Controller:** Route your desired outputs (Likely out of the **ControlRoom-SC-RedNetHD32R-HDX**) to the Aviom receiver channels in your desired configuration
+4. **In Dante Controller:** Route your desired outputs to the Aviom receiver channels in your desired configuration
 <!-- div:right-panel -->
 ![](/_media/d400.webp 'Aviom D400')